kubernetes-sigs/container-object-storage-interface-provisioner-sidecar/README.md

+# MOVED: **This repo has been moved to https://github.com/kubernetes-sigs/container-object-storage-interface : see `sidecar` directory**

 # Container Object Storage Provisioner Sidecar

 Container Object Storage Interface (COSI) provisioner sidecar is responsible to manage lifecycle of COSI objects and is